 For tumors, the very intense dose of radiation directed precisely at the tumor damages the DNA and proteins in the cell to render themselves unable to divide.
 The tumor cells slowly die over time.
 The waste is then removed by circulating white blood cells.
 For AVMs, the radiation causes the blood vessels to thicken and scar until flow ceases.
 For trigeminal neuralgia, the protective covering or insulation around the pain nerves is destroyed, thus making the nerve unable to conduct an impulse of pain.

 The Gamma Knife can treat certain head and neck tumors, but it cannot treat any pathology below the neck.

 The side effects depend on the area of the brain of a patient’s pathology.
 In general, there is a 6% risk of temporary neurologic deficit, and a 3% risk of permanent neurologic deficit.
 This means that 97% of the treatments using Gamma Knife have no permanent side effects at all.
-These statistics are far superior to those of open craniotomy (brain surgery) for similar pathologies.
+These statistics are far superior to those of open craniotomy (brain surgery) or other treatments for similar pathologies.

 Because of the superior results and short hospital stays using Gamma Knife technique instead of craniotomy, essentially all insurance companies, including Medicare and MediCal, cover the procedure.
 Check with your insurance provider regarding your specific coverage.

 Upland, CA 91786